• Home

 Why Does Our City Need Data?

-We are advocating for spatial and temporal tracking, and additional monitor placement regarding air quality data in communities that are out of attainment standards.
+We are advocating for spatial (space) and temporal (time) tracking, and additional monitor placement regarding air quality data in communities that are out of attainment standards.
 The placement of the current EGLE-EPA monitor does not adequately represent air quality in Kalamazoo.
-Temporal and spatial tracking needs to be addressed, evidenced by figure 5.
+Time and space related to air quality and pollutants needs to be addressed, evidenced by figure 5.
 Based upon the results of the EGLE-EPA findings and our findings, our team firmly believes that additional monitor sites utilized for spatial and temporal tracking are imperative to increasing public health benefits.

 Picture